François Daniël Changuion

 Jonkheer François Daniël Changuion (Demerara, 16 February 1766 - Offenbach am Main, 15 June 1850), commonly known as Daniël Changuion, was a Dutch administrator and diplomat.
 Some of his descendants settled in South Africa in the nineteenth century.

 Family

 The Changuion family is of French origin.
 Daniel Changuion's grandfather, François Changuion, settled in Amsterdam in 1717/1718.
 His father was François (1727-1777), a councilor of the court of justice in the Dutch colony of Essequibo, and his mother was Anna Geertruida (van) Gelskerke (1730-1795).

+In the mid 1790s Changuion had a relationship with Antonia van Limburgh (1766-1843), from which a son Fransch Antonie (1795-1797) was born.

-In 1800 in Emmerik Daniël Changuion married Henriëtte Wilhelmina Hartingh (1775-1860), daughter of a prominent Leidener, Nicolaas Hartingh (son of the Dutch East India Company Governor Nicolaas Hartingh), and Louise Ernestine Meyners.
+In 1800 in Emmerik he married Henriëtte Wilhelmina Hartingh (1775-1860), daughter of a prominent Leidener, Nicolaas Hartingh (son of the Dutch East India Company Governor Nicolaas Hartingh), and Louise Ernestine Meyners.
 Four children were born from their marriage: François Daniël (1801-1854), Louise Anne (1802-1872), Antoine Nicolas Ernest (1803-1881) and Laurent Jonathan (1805-1851).

 Course of life

 Changuion graduated in law at Leiden University in 1788.
 From 1788 he was councilor and alderman of Leiden.
 In 1795, when the Batavian Republic was proclaimed in the Netherlands, he was dismissed from his administrative posts and went abroad.
 In 1803 he returned to the Netherlands where he settled in The Hague.
 There he became involved in the Triumvirate of 1813.
 He joined them and their ideas about the organization of the country and from 17 to 29 November 1813 he acted as secretary of the Triumvirate or the provisional government.
 This Triumvirate under Van Hogendorp recalled Prince William of Orange from exile in Britain in November 1813 to become sovereign prince of the Netherlands.
 Thanks to his role as secretary, F.D.
 Changuion counts as one of the founders of the Kingdom of the Netherlands.
 His name is then also mentioned with the members of the Triumvirate on the monument on the 1813 Square in The Hague.
 In January 1814 Changuion was appointed by the sovereign prince as the Netherlands' first envoy to the United States of America and in May he left for there with his family.
 However, given the war conditions the US found itself in, there was little he could do there.
 Due to these circumstances, he only received the letter in May 1815 in which it appeared that he had been appointed ambassador in Constantinople in December 1814.
 He returned to the Netherlands but was nevertheless not sent to Constantinople and was given a pension in 1818.